Summer Safety Tips for Pedestrians and Drivers

-Unfortunately, pedestrians cannot always trust that drivers will pay attention or follow posted traffic signals and laws.
-Safety tips for pedestrians sharing the road with motor vehicles include:
+Unfortunately, one cannot always trust that drivers will pay attention or follow posted traffic signals and laws.
+Safety tips for sharing the road with motor vehicles include:

 - If possible, pedestrians should use sidewalks.
 If a sidewalk is neither present nor accessible, pedestrians should walk facing traffic to remain visible as well as maintain as much distance from passing cars as possible.

 - If possible, pedestrians should cross streets in crosswalks or at intersections.
-If this is not possible, pedestrians should cross in a well-lit area when they have enough time to safely traverse the road.
+If this is not possible, cross in a well-lit area when they have enough time to safely traverse the road.

 - Remain alert and avoid distracting behavior such as texting or talking on the phone while walking or crossing the road.
 Pedestrians listening to music should also keep the volume at a level that allows them to hear a nearby vehicle.